-Teachers learn to teach math, geography, and writing.
+Teachers learn to teach math, science, and writing.
 They study classroom engagement techniques, methods to impart reasoning skills, and strategies for increasing student participation.
-However, all the time and effort pre-service teachers spend investing in their education and the knowledge they wish to share with students is ineffective if the foundation for classroom management is not in place.
+However, all the time and effort pre-service and in-service teachers spend investing in their education and the knowledge they wish to share with students is ineffective if the foundation for classroom management is not in place.
 Every individual in a classroom deserves more than to have student behavior obstruct teaching and learning.

 What tools can undergraduate education students collect to prepare them for their future classroom management endeavors?